-- i.
-Name of each oil and/or gas well where groundwater is to be pumped into for purpose of hydraulic fracturing, or similar use; - ii.
-The estimated amount of groundwater to be used in each oil and/or gas well; - iii.
-A statement by the applicant that the groundwater withdrawn under the permit will be put to beneficial use at all times; - iv.
+- d.
+The proposed location of the water well and the maximum rate at which groundwater proposed to be withdrawn, accompanied by a map showing the location of the well and the property owned or controlled by the applicant for the production of water; - The total amount of groundwater requested accompanied by a list which includes the following: - Name of each oil and/or gas well where groundwater is to be pumped into for purpose of hydraulic fracturing, or similar use; - ii.
+The estimated amount of groundwater to be used in each oil and/or gas well; - A statement by the applicant that the groundwater withdrawn under the permit will be put to beneficial use at all times; - iv.
 The aquifer and formation from which the applicant intends to produce groundwater; - v.
 The total acreage that is owned or controlled for the production of groundwater, accompanied by documents establishing ownership of the land on which the well is, or will be, located, or one or more valid groundwater lease(s) establishing authorization to produce the volume of groundwater requested by the permit application on the land on which the well is or will be located; - vi.
 Any other information identified by the Board during the permitting process as reasonably required or beneficial to the District's decision. - 5.
 Payment by the applicant of the appropriate application fee. - 6.
 An application may be rejected as not administratively complete if the District finds that substantive information required by the permit application is missing, false, or incorrect. - 7.
-An application will be considered administratively complete if it complies with all requirements set forth under this Rule, includes all information to be included in the application, and is accompanied by the required application fee. - 8 The general manager shall determine if an application is administratively complete, subject to the applicant's right of appeal to the Board. - 9.
-Production of groundwater under this Rule shall be subject to application and production fees as they apply according to Section 9 of these Rules. - 10.
-Within fifteen (15) business days of January 31 of each year, each permit holder, for permits issued under this Rule, must submit a water use report to the District which includes the following: (a) the name of the permittee; (b) the permit number(s); (c) the well numbers or names of each water well for which the permitee holds a permit; (d) the amount of water produced from each permitted well on a monthly basis; and (e) any other information required by the District.
+An application will be considered administratively complete if it complies with all requirements set forth under this Rule, includes all information to be included in the application, and is accompanied by the required application fee. - 8.
+The general manager shall determine if an application is administratively complete, subject to the applicant's right of appeal to the Board. - Production of groundwater under this Rule, shall be subject to application and production fees as they apply according to Section 9 of these Rules. - 10.
+Within fifteen (15) business days of January 31 of each year, each permit holder, for permits issued under this Rule, must submit a water use report to the District which includes the following: (a) the name of the permittee; (b) the permit number(s); (c) the well numbers or names of each water well for which the permitee holds a permit; (d) the amount of water produced from each permitted well on a monthly basis; and (e) any other information required by the District. - 11.
+The District may require metering of wells permitted hereunder, If metering is required, the meters subject to Section 11 of these Rules and other instruments as required by the District shall be set forth.

-(Deleted: 7.17

-(Deleted: 7.17

-Deleted: 7.17
+Deleted: this Rule 7.17

+Deleted: using